 The Portuguese tax year runs from 1 January to 31 December.
 The deadline for completing Portuguese corporate tax returns is between 16 April and 16 May following the tax year.
 The Portuguese corporate tax due date is split into three instalments in July, September, and December.
 Information on the tax calendar in Portugal can be found here.

 To complete a Portuguese corporate tax return, you will need to fill in an IRS 22 form.
-You can obtain an IRS 22 form from your local tax office or you can submit online through the Portuguese Tax Authority website.
+You can obtain an IRS 22 form from your local tax office.
+You can also submit online through the Portuguese Tax Authority.
 More information on how to fill in the Portuguese corporate tax return form and what is required is available on the Portuguese Tax Authority website here.

 See our guide on income tax in Portugal for information about submitting a personal tax return form.